Fl1s/turron/README.md

 ## About The Project

 A video recognition system that works like Shazam — but for video.
-It analyzes short snippets (3–5 seconds), breaks them into keyframes, and uses perceptual hashing to identify the exact or near-exact source, even if the clip has been edited or altered.
-This preserves the full context of the snippet and enables reliable tracking of original video content across platforms.
+It analyzes short snippets (2–5 seconds), breaks them into keyframes, and uses perceptual hashing to identify the exact or near-exact source, even if the clip has been edited or altered.
+This preserves the full context of the snippet and enables reliable tracking of original video content.

 Key features: